1972 United States Senate elections

 The 1972 United States Senate elections were held on November 7, with the 33 seats of Class 2 contested in regular elections.
 They coincided with the landslide re-election of Republican President Richard Nixon.
 Despite Nixon's landslide victory, Democrats increased their majority by two seats.
 The Democrats picked up open seats in Kentucky and South Dakota, and defeated four incumbent senators: Gordon Allott of Colorado, J. Caleb Boggs of Delaware, Jack Miller of Iowa, and Margaret Chase Smith of Maine.
 The Republicans picked up open seats in New Mexico, North Carolina, and Oklahoma, and defeated one incumbent, William B. Spong Jr. of Virginia.

 After the elections, Democrats held 56 seats, and Republicans held 42 seats, with 1 Conservative and 1 independent senator in the chamber as well.
 These were the first elections in which all citizens at least 18 years of age (instead of 21 and older) could vote, due to the 1971 passage of the 26th Amendment.

 As of 2025, this is the last time a Republican was elected to a Senate seat in New Jersey.
-Joe Biden, the 46th president of the United States (2021–2025) and 47th vice president (2009–2017), first won election to the United States Senate, defeating J. Caleb Boggs in the election in Delaware.
+This is also the earliest Senate election cycle where at least one first-elected member is still alive, with two from the 1972 freshman class still being alive.
+One of them, and the most notable, is Joe Biden, the 46th president of the United States (2021–2025) and 47th vice president (2009–2017), who defeated J. Caleb Boggs in the election in Delaware.
+The other is Sam Nunn, who defeated appointed senator David H. Gambrell in the Democratic primary and won in the dual special and regular elections in Georgia.